benjaminmoon/benjaminmoon.github.io/_cv/2020-02-13-pub-ichthyosaur-macroevo.md

     alt_text="Rates of character evolution in ichthyosaurs"
     caption="Rates of cladistic character evolution in ichthyosaurs.
-    Significantly high rates of evolution occur early in ichthyosaur evolution, but are distinctly reduced after the Triassic–Jurassic boundary."
+    Significantly high rates of evolution occur early in ichthyosaur evolution, but are distinctly reduced after the Triassic–Jurassic boundary.
+(From Moon and Stubbs 2020.)"
 %}

 Ichthyosaurs had an archetypal ‘early burst’ of evolution following their first